Self-organized vegetation patterns promote persistence of plant-pollinator mutualisms under environmental stress: Results

 \subsection{Pattern formation instability}

-Next, we analyze the fully spatial model to obtain the conditions for Turing instabilities \cite{murray2007mathematical}.
-Because we are interested in how vegetation spatial patterns influence the stability of the mutualistic interaction, we focus on cases with $\bar{\beta}\leq 1$ and perform a linear stability analysis around the stable equilibrium that leads to species coexistence.
+Next, we analyze the fully spatial model to obtain the conditions for Turing instabilities \cite{turing1952chemical,murray2007mathematical}.
+Because we are interested in how vegetation spatial patterns influence community tipping points, we focus on parameter regimes where the non-spatial model is bistable, i.e., $\bar{\beta}\leq 1$, which allows for a direct comparison between the spatial and non-spatial models.
 Additionally, we fix both diffusion coefficients, imposing $\overline{D}_v=10^{-4}\ll\overline{D}_p=10^{-3}$ to account for pollinator movement being faster than plant dispersal.
 With these assumptions, the model has two free parameters left: the intensity of the mutualistic interaction $\bar\mu$ and plant intraspecific competition $\alpha$.

-The Jacobian of the spatial system is (see App. \ref{ap:A} for a detailed derivation)
+To investigate the possible formation of vegetation patterns, we perform a linear stability analysis around the stable equilibrium that leads to species coexistence.
+The Jacobian of the spatial system is (see Appendix\,\ref{ap:A} for the full derivation)